TSavo/Unity-MCP/docs/mcp-architecture.md

 ## Overview

-The MCP system consists of two main components:
+The MCP system consists of three main components:

-1. **MCP Server**: A Node.js server that provides a REST API for interacting with Unity
-2. **MCP STDIO Client**: A command-line interface that allows Claude to interact with the MCP Server
+1. **MCP STDIO Client**: A command-line interface that allows Claude to interact with Unity using the MCP protocol
+2. **Unity Client**: A .NET application that executes code and queries in Unity
+3. **AILogger**: A system for storing and retrieving logs and results

 The MCP system is designed to be modular and extensible, with a clean separation of concerns between different components.